ABRFC Drought Briefing(05/22/2014)

 Figure 4 shows the latest Drought Severity Index map based on the Long Term Palmer Index from the Climate Prediction Center (CPC).
-Since much of the recent dryness doesn't show up in this long-term drought product, much of the basin appears to be near normal.
-However, the longterm dryness across Northwest Texas and Southwest Oklahoma shows up very well.
-If our dry period continues, expect the dryness to expand in the image in the coming weeks.
-The CPC also generates the U.S. Seasonal Drought Outlook (Figure 5).
+Since the product is based on dry conditions for very long timescales, the extreme nature of the current situation isn't readily depicted by this product.
+However, the deterioration of drought conditions does show up.
+The CPC also generates the U.S. Seasonal Drought Outlook (Figure 5) once per month.
 Unfortunately, drought conditions are forecast to persist or worsen across much of the drought areas of the basin into Summer, although near normal rainfall across the eastern half of Oklahoma could ease the expanding drought there slightly.
 Although this product doesn't show it, some areas currently in drought could receive heavy rainfall from the expected wet pattern over the region during the next several days.
 Small areas of improvement in the drought designation are possible, depending on how much rain falls.
 The CPC's 3-month Precipitation Outlook is shown in Figure 6.
 The forecast for the Summer months is for an enhanced Summer Monsoon season across the Southern Rocky Mountains.
 So there is a slightly increased chance for above normal precipitation along our far western boundary.
 Otherwise, the outlook calls for equal chances of near, above, or below normal precipitation across much the ABRFC for the next 3 months.
 On the Arkansas River, all reservoirs in eastern Oklahoma are near their normal pool elevations (Figure 7).
 A few reservoirs in the Red River Basin (Figure 8) still have below normal pool elevations, with the largest lake in the system (Denison) significantly below normal.
-This is expected, since much of the inflow area for this lake has been in the grips of a multi-year drought.
+This is expected, since much of the inflow area for this lake has been in the grips of an extreme, multi-year drought.
 Real-time river gage data from the USGS can be linked from Figure 9.

 To view charts of the running precipitation total for 2014 compared to normal and for previous years back to 2006 for several locations across the ABRFC click here.